 Rebekah Rimsay was born in Fort Collins, Colorado and trained at Canada’s National Ballet School.
-She joined The National Ballet of Canada in 1990 and was promoted to Principal Character Artist in 2012.
+She joined The National Ballet of Canada in 1990 and was promoted to Second Soloist in 1995, First Soloist in 1998 and Principal Character Artist in 2012.

 “The stepsisters [in Cinderella] almost steal the show with their over the top antics… Rimsay has perfected the role since dancing in the premiere in 2004.
 Her comic timing is spot-on and her facial expressions priceless.”